 Fifty-two years later since the birth of its two NHL teams, and more than a century of organized play, it’s hard to call hockey in Pennsylvania anything but a resounding success.

 Both fanbases have plenty to be proud of.
-The history of the Flyers has been one of remarkable consistency: Earlier this month they became the first non-Original Six team to reach 2,000 wins, though they’ve won just two of the eight championship rounds they’ve reached.
+The history of the Flyers has been one of remarkable consistency: They were the first non-Original Six team to reach 2,000 wins, though they’ve won just two of the eight championship rounds they’ve reached.
 They were the first non-Original Six team to win a Stanley Cup since the Montreal Maroons franchise that very nearly beat them to town, and they did so while redefining the sport’s relationship with violence.

 The Penguins’ history has had high peaks and low valleys.
 The franchise has run into financial difficulties, twice flirting with or declaring bankruptcy, but those troubles are now a distant memory.
 The Western Pennsylvania group has had the good fortune to draft two of the greatest hockey players to ever live and assemble five terrific championship-winning squads around them.